 Offer to obtain an interpreter by telephone through the nation-wide TIS if the future appointment is a telephone interview, or you need immediate service.

-Provide an interpreter whenever it is difficult to understand the individual, or when it is evident that language assistance is needed to ensure that the individual is not disadvantaged, even if the individual does not request an interpreter.
+Provide an interpreter when the individual requests one, whenever it is difficult to understand the individual, or when it is evident that language assistance is needed to ensure that the individual is not disadvantaged, even if the individual does not request an interpreter.

 Use the following options when you do not know the language that you need assistance.

-For in-office interviews, use the interpreter poster or language card available in all field offices and at the Multilanguage Gateway Internet address shown below.
+For in-office interviews, use the interpreter poster or language card available in all field offices and at the Multilanguage Gateway Internet.
 The interpreter poster and language card explains SSA interpreter policy in many languages and may be helpful in identifying the individual's preferred language;

 Contact the TIS, the trained operators can identify key words in foreign languages and effectively determine the language that you need assistance.

 For information inquiries, provide available pamphlets and fact sheets in the language that the individual prefers.
-See the Multilanguage Gateway at: http://eis.ba.ssa.gov/nes/ on the Intranet.
+See the Multilanguage Gateway on the SSA website.
 These sites are updated frequently and provide expanded information about SSA's interpreter services and materials available in languages other than English.

-If the individual has access to the Internet and materials are available for his or her language, refer the individual to the Multilanguage Gateway Internet address: http://eis.ba.ssa.gov/nes/.
+If the individual has access to the Internet and materials are available for his or her language, refer the individual to the Multilanguage Gateway on the SSA website.